HylianShield/validator/README.md

 This also works for validator collections.

-See [the code example](examples/invoker.php) for an implementation of the invoker.
+See invoker code example under `examples/` for an implementation of the invoker.